-In the cases of young drug users, I always start by explaining that what they are chasing with the drugs is what I have now achieved without the drugs.
+In the cases of young drug users, I always start by explaining that what they are chasing with the drugs can be done without the drugs.
 The focus is not on the drug but on working with recapturing what the drugs provide.

 This is a common complaint and I always point out to young users that only 5 percent of the universe is known and that school and everything these kids hate belongs in that 5 percent.

 What they are seeking with drugs, however, lies in the 95 percent of the unknown universe, the realm of the spirit.
 The future lies in interaction with that invisible world and these kids sense this.
 I always acknowledge their intent for wanting to explore this as being correct because there is much more to the world than what we see.

 When you take drugs you can consciously experience the non-physical aspects of yourself and this is one of the major attractions and definitely one of the things these young drug users resonate with.
 I always ask my young clients what else they feel on drugs that makes it so good and ‘action’ is often the response.